t87912/NBGardens/README.md

 </p> <br />

 **Publish to the repository** - Laymen: update the repository of any local changes so that a shared version is generated on Github.
-It is crucial to include the '-b' which specifies the branch for effectively control 'pushes'.
+It is crucial to include the '-u' which specifies the branch for effectively control 'pushes'.
 Your branch maybe 'python', 'gui', 'master origin' - please only use the branch you've been allocated to.
 <p align="center">
-    _GIT PUSH -B `<BRANCH NAME>`_
+    _GIT PUSH -U `<BRANCH NAME>`_
 </p> <br />